meilisearch/meilisearch-migration/README.md

 ### 2. Correct data.ms path

-The Meilisearch's `data.ms` must be stored at the following address: `/var/lib/meilisearch/data.ms`.<br>
+The Meilisearch's `data.ms` must be stored at the following path: `/var/lib/meilisearch/data.ms`.<br>
-To ensure this is the case, Meilisearch should have started with the following flags:`--db-path /var/lib/meilisearch/data.ms`
+To ensure this is the case, Meilisearch should have started with the following flags: `--db-path /var/lib/meilisearch/data.ms`

 You can check the information by looking at the file located here `cat /etc/systemd/system/meilisearch.service`.<br>
 You should find a line with the specific command used.